RWilliamsCoding/trumpvsharris/README.md

-# Comparing Candidates for the 2024 U.S. Election.
+# Comparing Candidates for the 2024 U.S. Election

 ![Trump Vs Harris 2024 Election help on a variety of screen sizes](assets/images/multidevice.WebP)